High-dimensional critical phenomena in random environments

 Local participants are most welcome, but should contact the organizer.
 Please do this in advance!

 Coming soon.
 The schedule will be structured to leave plenty of time for discussions and collaboration.
-There will be a conference dinner on the evening of the 25th.
+There will be a conference dinner at 18:30 on Tuesday the 25th.

 Bristol is easily accessible by train from within the UK, and the city center and University are a relatively short walk from Temple Meads Station.
 There is a bus service connecting Bristol airport to the city center (approx. 30 minutes).
 It is also possible to fly to Heathrow, and then take either a train or the National Express coach service to Bristol; the journey from Heathrow is approximately 2--2.5 hours with either option.